20 Types of Caterpillars in Louisiana

 Milkweed Tussock Caterpillar: Like its namesake, this caterpillar has a tuft-like appearance.

-While there are quite a few caterpillar varieties with white and black markings, I don’t think any look as unique as these guys!
+While several caterpillar varieties have white and black markings, I don’t think any look as unique as these guys!

 Commonly found near milkweed plants, these little caterpillars will wow your friends and family when you introduce them.